Hebrews 4

 Hebrews 4 is the fourth chapter of the Epistle to the Hebrews in the New Testament of the Christian Bible.
 The author is anonymous, although the internal reference to "our brother Timothy" (Hebrews 13:23) causes a traditional attribution to Paul, but this attribution has been disputed since the second century and there is no decisive evidence for the authorship.
-This chapter contains the admonition to press on toward 'God's Rest' and a reflection on the power of God's Word.
+This chapter contains an admonition to press on toward 'God's Rest' and a reflection on the power of God's Word.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 16 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: